iurii-chernigin/de-zoomcamp-spark/README.md

-# Week 5 - Batch Processing
+# Week 5 - Spark Batch Processing

 - Batch processing
 - What is Spark